-- Cost: Brand new, a Standard USA-made Fender Stratocaster costs around half of what you’d pay for a new Gibson Les Paul Standard.
-For some players this is all they need to know.
+- Cost: Brand new, a USA-made Fender Stratocaster costs around half of what you’d pay for a new Gibson Les Paul Standard.
+For some players, this is all they need to know.
 Some of the things mentioned above account for this discrepancy, particularly the difference in build techniques.
 Certainly don’t take it as an indication of quality, as these two guitar giants are neck-and-neck in that regard.

-When we compare the Fender MIM Strat vs the Epiphone Les Paul Standard PlusTop PRO we see a closer contest, with both guitars coming in at similar price points.
+It is really hard to say either guitar is better than the other.
 Les Pauls are heavy guitars with a thick sound great for any style of music.
 Strats are lighter-duty guitars with a wider array of available sounds great for any style of music.
-Both are well made, and come in a variety of beautiful finishes.
+Both are well made and come in a variety of beautiful finishes.
 Both guitars will hold their value for years to come.
 So really, the answer as to which is best lies with the player.

 How do you make your choice?
 Now that you know the basic differences between them, go and play a bunch of each.
 Let your hands and ears decide.
 Listen to famous musicians you respect and try to discern where their tonal magic comes from.

 And, this is all kind of a trick question when you think about it.
 Les Paul or Stratocaster: Which Guitar is right for you?
-How about both!
-Remember, even though you can only play one guitar at time, you can own as many as you want!
+How about both?
+Remember, even though you can only play one guitar at a time, you can own as many as you want!

 Gibson Les Paul vs Fender Stratocaster